-DIVISION/UNIT: Department of Civil Engineering Faculty of Applied Science and Engineering DATE: November 3-4, 2005 COMMISSIONING OFFICER: Dean, Faculty of Applied Science and Engineering PROGRAMS OFFERED: Undergrad & First Professional B.A.Sc. in Civil Engineering Option in Environmental Engineering Graduate: Master of Applied Science (M.A.Sc.)
-Master of Engineering (M.Eng.)
+DIVISION/UNIT: Department of Civil Engineering Faculty of Applied Science and Engineering DATE: November 3-4, 2005 COMMISSIONING OFFICER: Dean, Faculty of Applied Science and Engineering PROGRAMS OFFERED: Undergrad & First Professional B.A.Sc. in Civil Engineering Option in Environmental Engineering Master of Applied Science (M.A.Sc.)
+Graduate: Master of Engineering (M.Eng.)
 Doctor of Philosophy (Ph.D.)
-EXTERNAL REVIEWERS International Professor Steven L. Crouch, Theodore W. Bennett Professor and Dean, Institute of Technology, University of Minnesota Professor Joseph M. Sussman, JR East Professor, Department of Civil and Environmental Engineering, Engineering Systems Division, Massachusetts Institute of Technology Canadian Professor Dennis Mitchell, James McGill Professor and Chair Department of Civil Engineering, McGill University 1999 PREVIOUS REVIEW DATE: SUMMARY FINDINGS AND Reviewers were impressed with the Department's academic RECOMMENDATIONS OF and research programs and noted that an integrated program
+EXTERNAL REVIEWERS Professor Steven L. Crouch, Theodore W. Bennett Professor and International Dean, Institute of Technology, University of Minnesota Professor Joseph M. Sussman, JR East Professor, Department of Civil and Environmental Engineering, Engineering Systems Division, Massachusetts Institute of Technology Canadian Professor Dennis Mitchell, James McGill Professor and Chair Department of Civil Engineering, McGill University

-- and research programs and noted that an integrated program can be further developed.
-In addition, emphasizing external and internal opportunities.
-Quality of faculty members is very high with the right mix of skills and capabilities for a first rate civil engineering program. - skills and capabilities for a first rate civil engineering program.
+- Reviewers were impressed with the Department's academic and research programs and noted that an integrated program can be further developed.
+In addition, emphasizing external and internal opportunities. - Quality of faculty members is very high with the right mix of skills and capabilities for a first rate civil engineering program.
 Faculty members make strong contributions to books and scholarly journals. - Develop a strategy for Distance Learning. - Department should participate in professional development education. - Department should develop an Advisory Board. - Department should consider an accelerated BS/MS degree program. - Capital campaign should be viewed as a wonderful opportunity to raise money for the Department and improve marketing materials to be competitive with other major universities. - Budget cuts have been absorbed and there was concern on the impact of this to the program and offerings. - Significant decline in technical support and this impacted the ability of professors to provide the quality of teaching and research they desire to deliver. - Laboratories required upgrading. - There was the belief that additional integration opportunities for education and research existed but perhaps not being pursued because of the existing group structure. - There existed the opportunity to attract higher quality students. - Gender diversity and increasing the female faculty complement.